 Various omega fatty acids

-- You can find vitamin C in broccoli, oranges, berries and red peppers
+- Vitamin C can be found, for example, in broccoli, oranges, berries, and red bell peppers

-- You can find vitamin E in spinach, kale, avocado and nuts
+- Vitamin E can be found in spinach, kale, avocado, and nuts

-- You can find good fatty acids in fish, oils and nuts
+- Good fatty acids can be found in fish, oils, and nuts

 Do sunscreens increase the formation of free radicals?

-Does coating the zinc oxide help prevent the formation of free radicals?
+Does a coating of zinc oxide help prevent the formation of free radicals?

-This claim has not yet been fully proven, as uncoated zinc oxide is mainly used in cosmetics.
+This assertion has not yet been comprehensively substantiated, as uncoated zinc oxide is primarily used in cosmetics.
 Uncoated zinc oxide is known for its good skin compatibility, even for sensitive skin types.
-It is used as a UV filter and is also considered safe for use in children, as it remains on the surface of the skin without being absorbed.
-Our zinc oxide filter is also uncoated and offers high broad-spectrum protection against UVA and UVB rays.
+It is used as a UV filter and is considered safe for use in children, as it remains on the skin surface without being absorbed.
+Coated zinc oxide is often covered with silicones or other polymers to make the particles appear smaller or to reduce whitening.
+However, as certified natural cosmetics, we cannot use silicone-coated zinc oxide - and we would not want to.
+Our UV filter leaves zinc oxide in its natural form and offers high broad-spectrum protection against UVA and UVB rays.

 Summary: